bx3/goldfish/README.md

 P2P experiment written in Go
 Core - matrix completion and peer selector from the Simulator

-Detail of each component is in the next directory level.
+To reproduce figures in the paper, see sim directory